--delete & replace- section 101:33.2.3.4.3.1 Smoke Alarms in Sleeping Rooms in Existing Residential Care: Approved smoke alarms shall be provided in each sleeping room in accordance with 9.6.2.9.
+-delete & replace- section 101:32.2.3.5.1 New Residential Board & Care: All new residential board & care facilities with 3 or more residents shall be protected throughout by an approved supervised automatic fire sprinkler system installed in accordance with section 9.7.

--delete- section 101:33.2.3.4.3.6 Exception for Smoke Alarms in Residential Care with Sprinkler Protection.

--delete- section 101:33.2.3.4.3.7 Exception for Smoke Alarms in Residential Care with Sprinkler Protection - Battery Operated. -add- section 101:37.7.7 Smoke Alarm & Carbon Monoxide Alarm - Consumer Information: Information provided by the AHJ, on the type, placement and installation of smoke alarms and carbon monoxide alarms, shall be posted in the retail sales area where the alarms are sold.

--add- section 101:38.3.1.1(3) Protection of Vertical Opening in New Small Business: Unenclosed vertical openings shall be permitted to be unenclosed in two-story buildings when the travel distance does not exceed 75' and all areas opening to the exit access stairs are provided with smoke alarms in accordance with 9.6.2.9.
+- -delete- section 101:32.2.3.5.2 Exception for Sprinkler Protection for New Small Board and Care Facilities. - -add- section 101:33.1.1.4.1 Carbon Monoxide Detection in Existing Residential Care: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.12.18.1 and 9.8.2 in any section of corridor or common area that is in the immediate vicinity of sleeping rooms. - -delete & replace- section 101:33.2.3.4.3.1 Smoke Alarms in Sleeping Rooms in Existing Residential Care: Approved smoke alarms shall be provided in each sleeping room in accordance with 9.6.2.109. - -delete- section 101:33.2.3.4.3.6 Exception for Smoke Alarms in Residential Care with Sprinkler Protection. - -delete- section 101:33.2.3.4.3.7 Exception for Smoke Alarms in Residential Care with Sprinkler Protection Battery Operated. - -add- section 101:37.7.7 Smoke Alarm & Carbon Monoxide Alarm Consumer Information: Information provided by the AHJ, on the type, placement and installation of smoke alarms and carbon monoxide alarms, shall be posted in the retail sales area where the alarms are sold. - -add- 3401.1.4 The remainder of chapter 34 is adopted only for purposes of structural provisions. - -add- section 101:38.2.4.7 Single Exit for New Small Business: A single exit shall be permitted to be unenclosed in two-story buildings when travel distance does not exceed 75' and all areas opening to exit access stairs are provided with smoke alarms in accordance with 9.6.2.10. - -add- section 101:38.3.1.1(53) Protection of Vertical Opening in New Small Business: Unenclosed vertical openings shall be permitted to be unenclosed in two-story buildings when the travel distance does not exceed 75' and all areas opening to the exit access stairs are provided with smoke alarms in accordance with 9.6.2.109. - -add- section 101:39.2.4.8 Single Exit for Existing Small Business: A single exit shall be permitted to be unenclosed in two-story buildings when travel distance does not exceed 75' and all areas opening to exit access stairs are provided with smoke alarms in accordance with 9.6.2.10. - -add- section 101:39.3.1.1(6) Protection of Vertical Opening in Existing Small Business: Unenclosed vertical openings shall be permitted to be unenclosed in

--add- section 101:39.3.1.1(4) Exception for Protection of Vertical Openings for Existing Small Business: Exit access stairs shall be permitted to be unenclosed in two-story buildings when the travel distance does not exceed 75' and all areas opening to the exit access stairs are provided with smoke alarms in accordance with 9.6.2.9.

--add- section 43.10.1.1 Existing Code Violations: Historic buildings not otherwise undergoing rehabilitation work shall be permitted to use alternative solutions to correct existing code violations based on sections 43.10.4.3 through 43.10.4.10.
+- two-story buildings when the travel distance does not exceed 75' and all areas opening to exit access stairs are provided with smoke alarms in accordance with 9.6.2.10. - -add- section 101:43.1.2.73401.1.3 An Addition to any existing building or structure shall be in accordance with the Life Safety Code, the Fire Code and the International Building Code for new construction, as indicated in the matrix on page 5.
+An The existing building plus additions shall comply with the height and area provisions of chapter 5 of the International Building Code, and the structural requirements of Chapter 34 of the 2015 International Existing Building Code for existing building sections. - -add- section 101:43.10.1.1 Existing Code Violations: Historic buildings not otherwise undergoing rehabilitation work shall be permitted to use alternative solutions to correct existing code violations based on sections 43.10.4.3 through 43.10.4.110.